 The economic crisis has had a broad impact on the economy and even the social conditions of society.
 I’ll break down some of the adverse effects:

 - Unemployment spiked.
-Economic crises lead to a recession or even depression, forcing businesses to cut output due to weak demand.
-They began to rationalize production costs by firing some of their workers.
+Economic crises can lead to a recession or even depression, forcing businesses to cut output due to weak demand.
+They began rationalizing production costs by firing some of their workers.

 - Household wealth falls.
 People’s incomes drop because of the higher unemployment rate.
 Those who are still working may also have to receive lower salaries as the business measures efficiency and rationalizes operating costs.
 Falling assets worsen the situation and reduce household wealth.
 They incurred capital losses and no longer received regular payments, such as dividends.